edwardtufte/tufte-css/README.md

 Use
 -
-To use Tufte-CSS on your own HTML page, just copy `tufte.css` and `ETBembo-RomanLF.ttf` to your project directory and add the following to your HTML doc's head block:
+To use Tufte CSS on your own HTML page, just copy `tufte.css` and `ETBembo-RomanLF.ttf` to your project directory and add the following to your HTML doc's head block: